Why your Morning fasting sugar level is high

 Where does the extra glucose come from?

 The body carries about 120 teaspoons of glucose (~600 grams) in the liver and pancreas and just one teaspoon’s worth in the bloodstream.
 So the addition of even half a teaspoon into the bloodstream can raise BSL by 50 points.
 Around about dawn, In anticipation of the activity to come and the energy that will be required, glucose is released into the bloodstream.
-This release is triggered by four hormones whose effect runs counter to insulin.
+This release is triggered by four hormones whose effect run counter to insulin.

 The hormone factor